 Fr.
-Daniel Lydon, CSV, will reach seven years of religious life this year, and two as a priest, but his connection to the Viatorian Community stretches back much further.
+Daniel Lydon, CSV, reached eight years of religious life this year, and three as a priest, as his journey with the Viatorians continues.

 He first met the Viatorians in 1969, as a freshman at Saint Viator High School.
 Some 20 years later he would return, hired by Fr.
 Charles Bolser, CSV, to teach Spanish.
 Ultimately, he would land in administration and act on his calling to become a religious.

 “Sometimes we never know about these turn of events,” Fr.
 Dan said at his ordination in 2015.
 “If Fr.
 Bolser hadn’t hired me in 1994, you just never know what would have happened.”

 While at Saint Viator, he taught religion and Spanish and also served in its administration.
 Most recently, teaching worked to promote adult faith formation, both for faculty and staff, as well as parents.

 Working with Mrs. Rita King, another religion teacher, they offer monthly service opportunities, prayer services, a Lenten book club and quarterly family Masses.